ark7-technology/model/README.md

 }
 ```

-Sometimes, the two levels may have conflict opinions:
+Sometimes, the two levels may have conflicting opinions:

 ```Typescript
 class Name {